Washington Wizards: Move to Washington, D.C. area

-1977–78: NBA Championship season
+1977–78: NBA championship season

-Although they had future hall of famers Elvin Hayes and Wes Unseld on the team, the Bullets finished the 1977–78 season 44–38 and were a longshot to win the NBA Finals, but San Antonio journalist Dan Cook used the famed phrase "The opera ain't over 'til the fat lady sings".
+Although they had future hall of famers Elvin Hayes and Wes Unseld on the team, the Bullets finished the 1977–78 season 44–38 and were a longshot to win the NBA Finals, but San Antonio journalist Dan Cook used the famed phrase "It ain't over 'til the fat lady sings".
 This became the rallying cry for the Bullets as they finished a playoff run that led to the NBA Finals, defeating the Seattle SuperSonics in seven games to bring a professional sports championship to Washington, D.C. for the first time in 36 years.
-It remains the only NBA title won by the team as of 2023.
+It remains the only NBA title won by the team as of 2025.

 1978–79: Finalists

 In the 1978–79 season the Bullets moved to the Atlantic Division, capturing the title in their first season there.
 They entered the 1979 NBA playoffs having lost eight of the final 11 games to finish the regular season at 54–28.
 In the playoffs the Bullets nearly blew a 3–1 series lead against the Atlanta Hawks, but managed to hold off the Hawks in seven games.

 In the Eastern Conference finals, they trailed the San Antonio Spurs 3–1, but they mounted a comeback by winning two straight games to force a game seven at the Capital Centre.
 The Bullets rallied again, overcoming a fourth–quarter deficit to beat George Gervin and the Spurs 107–105 in one of the NBA's all-time greatest games and advance to the NBA Finals and a rematch with the Seattle SuperSonics.

 In Game 1 of the finals, the Bullets defeated the SuperSonics, 99–97, on two game-winning free throws.
 They lost the next four games, and the series, to Seattle.
 The Bullets were the only team to play in the NBA Finals four times during the 1970s.